william-masdon-oracle/ai-gpu-solutions/Agent_workflow_on_OKE/own_workflow/own_workflow.md

        </copy>
     ```

-11. Last step is to create the gradio interface function and initiate gradio.
+11. Last step is to create the Gradio interface function and initiate Gradio.

     ```text
        <copy>